Science & Rationale

 Carbohydrate strategy immediately before surgery forms part of the protocol, reflecting the view that energy availability and metabolic preparation also matter in the surgical setting.

-The present formulation plan is for a sachet-based product taken twice daily for one week before surgery and for two weeks afterwards.
+The current formulation plan is for a sachet-based product taken twice daily for one week before surgery and for two weeks afterwards.

 Each sachet is planned to contain approximately 30 g of protein, 2 g of creatine, and 500 mg of vitamin C. Vanilla, berry, and chocolate are the initial proposed flavours.

-The intention is to create something that is simple enough for patients to follow, while still fitting a more thoughtful clinical rationale.
+The aim is to create something that is straightforward for patients to follow while still fitting a thoughtful and clinically grounded rationale.

-In the surgical setting, this reasoning is being applied in a more clinically focused way: not to optimise athletic performance, but to better support preparedness and recovery.
+In the surgical setting, this reasoning is not being applied to optimise athletic performance.
+It is being applied to better support preparedness, muscle preservation, and recovery.

 Orthonutracare is initially being developed with orthopaedic patients in mind, especially those preparing for hip or knee replacement.